WWW: Massey & King

 Special interests: Legal & probate; Non-Conformist religions

 Steven is author of Irish Methodists – Where Do I Start? the first in the series ‘Exploring Irish Genealogy’, published by the Council of Irish Genealogical Organisations in 1999.
-Published in 2000, he is also co-author with fellow AGI member, Eileen Ó Dúill, of number two in the same series, Irish Civil Registration – Where Do I Start?
+Published in 2000, he is also co-author with former AGI member, Eileen Ó Dúill, of number two in the same series, Irish Civil Registration – Where Do I Start?
 He has published in various journals and is an occasional contributor to Irish newspaper media and radio.
 He writes a regular column for Irish Roots magazine.
-Currently he is involved in co-editing Dictionary of Irish Genealogy with Dr. Jim Ryan, and fellow AGI members, Paul Gorry & Eileen O’Byrne.
+Currently he is involved in co-editing Dictionary of Irish Genealogy with Dr. Jim Ryan, and fellow AGI member, Paul Gorry.
 In December 2009 his extensive research on the congregations and records of Protestant dissenters in Dublin was published under the title Dictionary of Dublin Dissent – Dublin’s Protestant Dissenting Meeting Houses 1660-1920.

 Back to Members